-UK HORSE RACING TERMS AND JARGON EXPLAINED
+UK HORSE RACING TERMINOLOGY AND JARGON EXPLAINED

 APPRENTICE: A young jockey contracted to a trainer while learning how to race ride.